MicrosoftDocs/fabric-docs/docs/data-warehouse/limitations.md

 ## Limitations

 Data Warehousing in Microsoft Fabric is currently in preview.
 The focus of this preview is on providing a rich set of SaaS features and functionality tailored to all skill levels.
 The preview delivers on the promise of providing a "no knobs" experience through an open data format over a single copy of data.
 This release is not focused on performance, concurrency, and scale.
-Additional functionality will build upon the world class, industry-leading performance and concurrency story, and will land incrementally as we progress towards General Availability of Data Warehousing in [!INCLUDE [fabric](includes/fabric.md)].
+Additional functionality will build upon the world class, industry-leading performance and concurrency story, and will land incrementally as we progress towards General Availability of data warehousing in [!INCLUDE [product-name](../includes/product-name.md)].

 General product limitations for Data Warehousing in Microsoft Fabric are listed in this article, with feature level limitations called out in the corresponding feature article.